stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/05-creating-the-delegate.markdown

 # Creating Guestbook List Screenlet's Delegate

-A delegate is required if you want other classes to respond to your Screenlet's actions.
+A delegate is a Screenlet component that lets other classes to respond to a Screenlet's actions.
 For example,
 [Login Screenlet's delegate](/develop/reference/-/knowledge_base/6-2/loginscreenlet-for-ios#delegate)
 lets the app developer implement methods that respond to login success or failure.
 Note that the